-See www.citycollege.msubillings.edu/Programs/ProgNursing.htm for the most recent application information.
+See msubillings.edu/citycollege/programs/ProgLPN.htm for the most recent practical nursing information and msubillings.edu/citycollege/programs/ProgRN.htm for the most recent registered nursing information.

 Nursing students are held to the same standards as nursing.
 Students are required to pass a criminal background check and a urine drug screening at a site designated by the program before admission to clinical sites.